Search

 1. Develop the plan from the reading sheets

-• Read the instructions given in class carefully for your work.
+• Carefully read the instructions given in class for your work.

-• If the major parts of the work are already determined by the instructions, classify the cards by part and make separate piles for each part of the work; then order the cards within each of the parts from the main ideas and the secondary ideas contained in the cards; The ideas must flow in a logical way.
+• If the main parts of the work are already determined by the instructions, classify the sheets by part and make separate piles for each part of the work; then order the sheets within each part based on the main ideas and secondary ideas contained in the sheets; the ideas must follow one another logically.

-• If the instructions do not specify how to structure the work, it must be done from the sheets: 1) first, classify the sheets by theme; 2) then study the themes; then order them in a logical way, according to the objectives of the work.
+• If the instructions do not specify how to structure the work, it must be done using the sheets: 1) First, classify the sheets by theme; 2) Study the themes; then order them logically, according to the objectives of the work.

-• Re-read the sheets to verify that the information is complete; If an element is missing, look for the information.
+• Reread the sheets to check if the information is complete; if something is missing, look for the information.

-• If you realize that a theme has not been covered, write it on a new card and complete the information later.
+• If you realize that a theme has not been covered, write it on a new sheet and complete the information later.

 2. Transcribe each of the themes and sub-themes on loose paper.